FelipeKobra/JMessenger/README.md

     .\mvnw clean package
    ```

-## Requirements for Developers

-- JDK 21 or higher
-- GraalVM JDK 21 or Higher
-- Powershell

 ## Contributing

 If you would like to contribute to JMessenger, please fork the repository and submit a pull request.
 For major changes,
 please open an issue first to discuss what you would like to change.

 ## License